About the Classes

 Is This English?
 Lit?
 History?

-These courses are primarily writing classes that teach IEW’s methods to prepare for college writing and beyond.
+U.S. Writing and Medieval Writing are primarily writing classes that teach IEW’s methods to prepare for college writing and beyond.
 They are not history courses even though the sources tell about history.
 Nor are these literature courses.
-They include literature to count for an English credit, but the goal with the novels is to learn how to write about literature, not to analyze them in depth.
+They include literature to count for an English credit, but the goal with the novels is to learn how to write about literature, not how to analyze them in depth.

 How Hard?